johra/spotify-token-parse-tutorial/README.md

 Create an account at www.parse.com and use the following guide to set up Cloud Code: https://parse.com/docs/cloud_code_guide

-Replace main.js with main.js in this repository
+Replace main.js with cloud/main.js in this repository

 Replace the credentials to yours

 Deploy to Parse Cloud Code

-Contiune the Spotify Tutorial: https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial/#setting-up-your-token-exchange-service
+Continue the Spotify Tutorial: https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial/#setting-up-your-token-exchange-service